Linthora/decision_making_ai_csp_datamining/README.md

-# IA and decision aid basics
+# decision-making AI, CSP and some datamining

 This project was initiated for our course on artificial and decision aid to teach us the basics of this field of study.